Here’s a look at genocide, the attempted or intentional destruction of a national, racial, religious or ethnic group

-1938-1945 - Nazi Germany, under Adolf Hitler, deems the Jewish population racially inferior and a threat, and kills an estimated six million Jewish people in Germany, Poland, the Soviet Union and other areas around Europe during World War II.
+1938-1945 - Nazi Germany, under Adolf Hitler, deems the Jewish population racially inferior and a threat, and kills six million Jewish people in Germany, Poland, the Soviet Union and other areas around Europe during World War II.

 December 9, 1948 - The United Nations adopts the Convention on the Prevention and Punishment of Genocide.